xederro/Studia/Notatki/Semestr 3/Język angielski - C1.1/Ćwiczenia/Portfolio/The Elder Scrolls/Words/Computer-Science/AI/textual imaging.md

 Textual imaging has the potential to revolutionize the way we interact with and understand information.
 It can be used to create new forms of entertainment, education, and communication.

-Here is a table that summarizes the key characteristics of textual imaging:

 |Feature|Description|
 |---|---|
 |**Converts text into images**|Textual imaging converts text descriptions into corresponding visual representations.|
 |**Combines computer vision and NLP**|Textual imaging combines computer vision and natural language processing techniques.|
 |**Powerful tool for new applications**|Textual imaging has the potential to revolutionize the way we interact with information.|
 |**Creating new forms of entertainment, education, and communication**|Textual imaging can be used to create new forms of entertainment, education, and communication.|

-Here are some examples of textual imaging applications:

 - **Generating images from text descriptions**
 - **Creating interactive fiction**